Yenda Thalaiyila Yenna Vekkala

 Yenda Thalaiyila Yenna Vekkala is a 2018 Indian Tamil-language fantasy comedy film written and directed by Vignesh Karthick in his directorial debut and produced by A. R. Reihana.
 The film stars Azhar, Sanchita Shetty and Eden Kuriakose.
-It was shot from 2015 and 2016, and released on 23 February 2018.
+It was shot between 2015 and 2016, and released on 23 February 2018.

 Plot

 Pravin(Azhar), a young engineering graduate, lives with his family and tries to get placed in an IT company.
 He often attends interviews with his friend Sattai at top IT companies, but to no avail.
 One day, Pravin comes across a girl named Ramya(Sanchita Shetty) and falls in love with her.
 After some comic conversations and personal meetings, she accepts his proposal, and the marriage is also fixed.
 Meanwhile, Pravin notices something strange happening around him.
 One night, Pravin hears a strange voice stating that he would die in four days.
 To survive, he ordered Pravin to complete four tasks and asked him not to confess about this to anyone.
 The four tasks are, get a slap from an old lady without informing her about the task, save a girl from committing suicide, stop a couple from divorce, and shoot his girlfriend Ramya with a pistol, respectively.
 How Pravin completes all four tasks and manages to survive with Ramya is the rest of the story.